Example & Tips

 writing upside down and see if anything stops the flow.
 Whatever that is

-will be an indication as to what is going on for the writers at the
+will be an indication as to what is going on for the writers at the present

 moment in time and, possibly, why they have come to you.
 Just see if

-there is anything out of balance; explain what it means so that the
+there is anything out of balance; explain what it means so that the client

 can see for themselves and have a choice whether they wish to correct